 - Time Management: A CIO values their own time.
 They will avoid implementing an IT solution that will inevitably break in the future and require that they spend time fixing the issue…again.
 A CIO will predict and prepare for IT roadblocks before they’re encountered.

-2) The Person in the CIO Role is Not an Order Taker or a Rogue Explorer
+2) The Person in the CIO Role Brings Value to Your Business

 A CIO is an IT Strategist